techgrounds/techgrounds-ahlaammohamed/06_Final_Project/4_Logs.md

 # Week 2
+## the 19th of January 2024
+### Daily Report
+I created my second VPC today and had to do some troubleshooting.
+### Obstacles
+I
+## the 18th of January 2024
+### Daily Report
+I started working on my IaC today.
+I set up a VPC with its subnet.
+## the 17th of January 2024
+### Daily Report
+I worked again on my design today and finished it.
 ## the 16th of January 2024
 ### Daily Report
 I worked on outlining a design for my infrastructure today.
 Additionally, I structured my GitHub further.